 Tituba (1665?-??) – The first person to be accused of practicing witchcraft during the Salem witch trials, Tituba was a slave who belonged to the Reverend Samuel Parris.
-While living in Barbados in the 1670’s, Parris had purchased Tituba along with another slave named John Indian.
-Tituba was originally from an Arawak village in South America, where she was captured as a child, and taken to Barbados to into slavery.
-She is thought to have been between 12 and 17 years-old when Parris purchased her.
+While living in Barbados in the 1670s, Parris purchased Tituba and another slave named John Indian.
+Tituba was originally from an Arawak village in South America, where she was captured as a child and taken to Barbados into slavery.
+She is thought to have been between 12 and 17 years old when Parris purchased her.
 When Parris moved to Boston in 1680, the two slaves accompanied him.
-Parris soon married Elizabeth Eldridge and the couple would have three children.
+Parris soon married Elizabeth Eldridge, and the couple would have three children.
 The family moved to Salem Village in July 1689, where Samuel Parris became the minister.
 That same year, Tituba and John Indian were married and remained a part of the Parris household.
 The slaves were thought to have had only one child, which they named Violet.

 When Elizabeth Parris and Abigail Williams began to show their odd “afflictions,” Tituba was the first person they accused of witchcraft.
-Unfortunately, she had made herself a likely target for witchcraft accusations when shortly after Elizabeth “Betty” Parris, began having strange fits and symptoms, she participated in the preparation of a “witch cake” that would reveal the identity of Betty’s afflicter.
-Reverend Samuel Parris was enraged when he found out about the cake, and shortly thereafter, the “afflicted girls” named Tituba as a witch.
+Unfortunately, she had made herself a likely target for witchcraft accusations.
+Shortly after Elizabeth “Betty” Parris began having strange fits and symptoms, she prepared a “witch cake” that would reveal the identity of Betty’s afflicter.
+Reverend Samuel Parris was enraged when he found out about the cake, and shortly after that, the “afflicted girls” named Tituba a witch.

-Rumors were rampant that Tituba had enthralled the local teenage girls with her stories of African or Caribbean voodoo and magic spells, and it was she that had taught Elizabeth Parris and Abigail Williams the forbidden practice of fortune telling.
-However, nowhere in the court records has it been confirmed that this was true.
-In fact, the fortune telling technique that the girls’ used, was nothing more than an egg white in a glass of water, a commonly known device in New England at the time.
+Rumors were rampant that Tituba had enthralled the local teenage girls with her stories of African or Caribbean voodoo and magic spells, and she had taught Elizabeth Parris and Abigail Williams the forbidden practice of fortune-telling.
+However, nowhere in the court records has confirmed this was true.
+In fact, the fortune-telling technique that the girls’ used was nothing more than an egg white in a glass of water, a commonly known device in New England at the time.
 She also said she was beaten by her owner, the Reverend Samuel Parris, and was told to confess to witchcraft.
 Interestingly, what she confessed to was all culturally European, not African or Caribbean.

-Despite the fact that she confessed to a capital offense and was a slave, Tituba was never tried or executed for her role in the witchcraft trials.
+Even though she confessed to a capital offense and was a slave, Tituba was never tried or executed for her role in the witchcraft trials.
 By confessing early on, Tituba avoided the ordeal of going to trial, joining with the “afflicted girls” in providing key evidence against accused witches.
 When public sentiment towards the accusers and the trials began to change, Tituba recanted her confession, which enraged Reverend Samuel Parris.
-In retaliation, he refused to pay the jailer’s fee to get her out a prison and she spent thirteen months in jail until an unknown person paid the seven pounds for her release and bought her.
-It is likely that the same person bought her husband, John because Puritans were not inclined to split up married couples, even slaves.
+In retaliation, he refused to pay the jailer’s fee to get her out of prison, and she spent 13 months in jail until an unknown person paid the seven pounds for her release and bought her.
+The same person likely bought her husband, John, because Puritans were not inclined to split up married couples, even slaves.
 It is unknown what happened to her after she began her life with her new owner.